 If you access edX outside the US, you will likely see prices in your equivalent local currency.

 Obviously there’s a huge amount of variation here.
 The good news is that there is plenty on edX you can study for free.
-It’s also worth noting that even the online Master’s degrees compare favourably in cost to completing one in a bricks and mortar college.
+It’s also worth noting that even the online Master’s degrees compare favourably in cost to completing one in a brick and mortar college.

 edX certificates are certainly worthwhile for some purposes.
-Many come with the kudos of big-name universities or companies like Microsoft, and could be a good addition to a resumé or LinkedIn profile.
+Many come with the kudos of big-name universities or companies like Microsoft and could be a good addition to a resumé or LinkedIn profile.

 That said, a certificate for a single short course obviously isn’t as valuable a credential as a full degree.
 Certificates for edX’s professional certification programs fall somewhere in the middle.
 In some cases, completing edX courses can act as credit towards a formal academic qualification.

 The blog and free learning resources that edX offers are a great bonus and help create more of a sense of community.
 From student stories and articles about the value of certain skills to articles, webinars, white papers and case studies… this is a great resource for those who prefer to read articles for personal and professional growth.

 As you can see from the explanations above, edX’s course offerings are quite involved and complex.
 In common with Coursera and Futurelearn, this has created a situation where choosing a course can seem a little daunting at first.

 Having said that, edX does do a better job than others of explaining what your options are in terms of studying for free (“auditing” a course) or taking a verified track, where your work is assessed and you can gain a certificate.
 They also work hard to sell the benefits of paying – which I suppose is fair enough when they have a business to run!

 Once you’ve chosen a course and started studying, edX’s learning platform is well-put-together, but there’s a fair bit to get your head around.
 You certainly feel like you’re in a proper, formal learning environment, rather than a casual setting.